 "Oh, awesome!!"
 I barked and disconnected the call.

 No wonder he had felt it was right around the corner and only about a km away.
 So, we were stuck nowhere near Hakim Biryani.
 Brave souls that we are, we decided to walk on.
 Asking around for Lal Kuan (because that was somewhere everyone seemed to know), we wandered around the streets.
 Walking across an overbridge, we saw a sadhu covered in a dirty brown shawl with a tattered orange turban sitting senseless on the pavement.
 His head hung down and from metres away, you could smell pot.
 Although I am not usually a smoker I jealously considered that no amount of noise, chaos or shaking would wake him.
-He had attain
+He had attained his nirvana.

-Jai jai Shiv Shankar!!
+Jai jai Shiv Shankar!! |

 As we walked into yet another bylane, across the busy street towered a red building.
 Intrigued, we got closer.
 We had reached Fatehpuri and this was the St. Stephen's Church in Fatehpuri.
 Built in Gothic style in 1862, the church had been awarded the DDA Urban Heritage award in 1993 for excellent upkeep.
 And one could see why.
 The walls were spotless and the painted windows gleamed.
 The nave was locked though.
 We walked around to find someone and reqesuted them to open.
 It was more of a wish than a hope.
 The people however were really pleasing and helpful and one of them gave us a short tour.
 The furniture was clean, even the rug on the floor was clean and there were 3 different information boards explaining the history and heritage of the building.
 The most important thing was that all the boards agreed on nearly everything, something which rarely happens in Delhi.

-St. Stephen's from across the street
+St. Stephen's from across the street |

-Inside the award winning church
+Inside the award winning church |

 The few minutes in the church had made us forget the purpose of our quest.
 Walking outside, we passed along a street of nut sellers with shops extending to the street.
 The colourful shells and skins made for fascinating viewing.
 Dotting the nut stalls were shops with sweets made of pure desi ghee.
 It was tantalising for the tongue and torture for our growling stomachs.
 But we persevered.
 The biryani beckoned and it demanded an empty stomach.
 A few minutes more and we entered Lal Kuan, a narrow, crowded and sometimes smelly street.
 In other words, typical Old Delhi.
 We could see some domesticated pigeons flitting around in an orchestrated flight over the street.